 "Once there were two villages and now it's one big one!" - Illstone and Wellgood Evening News headline 1978

 Illwell is close the larger, more commercial, town of Bisley.
 The two towns are separated by Bisley Lake to say the least.

-Things you might not know about our town: Among the notable roads in the town are Christmas Street and Jenny Lane, the former which runs from north to south and vice-versa and is the main thoroughfare whereas the latter straggles out to the east towards Bisley Lake and is an undulating attraction.
+Things you might not know about our town: Among the notable roads in the town are Christmas Street and Jenny Lane, the former which runs from north to south and vice-versa and is the main thoroughfare whereas the latter straggles out to the west towards Bisley Lake and is an undulating attraction.
 Illwell boast two one-way streets and an array of parking facilities.
 The Cross Stitch Shop in Triangle Square was one of the first of it's kind to go into liquidation in the whole country in the history of shop specialising in Cross Stitch.
 Blame was placed on the Craft Fair ban of 2013.